jarvin521/all-sport-scoreboard/README.md

 ## Usage
 Open `/data/game_parser.py` and in the main fuction there are a bunch of loops and if statements.
 Add your favorite teams in the corresponding sports loop.
 Just add a space `" "` to collect all teams.
 I'm hopefully going to improve this section soon!

+I've added a new list of for NCAAF Conferences.
+You can add the conferences you want to get the scores for in that list to loop through those teams instead of all NCAAF teams or having to "if" yourself to death with all the teams you want to see in teh game_parser.py.

+Still by no means anywhere near perfect, but its been running smoothly for a few months now!

-Now, in a terminal, cd to the nfl-led-scoreboard folder and run this command.
+Now, in a terminal, cd to the all-sport-scoreboard folder and run this command.
 ```
 sudo python main.py
 ```
 **If you run your screen on an Adafruit HAT or Bonnet, you need to supply this flag.**
 ```